kodcdangky/Flag-finder/README.md

 TODO:
 - Write docs for the code file
-- Save a cache of flags when first started and update each time program is started instead of fetching in real time to save time
+- Save a cache of flags each time program is started instead of fetching in real time to save time
 - Turn .py into .exe